 Long-Term Satiety

 High-fat foods tend to digest more slowly, keeping you full for longer.
-But because fat is more energy dense than fibrous green-and-leafy vegetables, you need to consume a lot more energy to feel satiated.
+But because fat is more energy-dense than fibrous green-and-leafy vegetables, you need to consume much more energy to feel satiated.

 Many people subjectively report that a very high-fat diet is satiating, but how many calories did they eat to achieve that satiation?

 But we can’t avoid fat altogether because it comes packaged with foods that also contain protein.
-However, the reality is that fat is the least satiating of the macronutrients.
+Fat is the least satiating of the macronutrients.
 As shown in the chart below from our satiety analysis, calorie for calorie, we eat more when our diet contains more fat.

 Satiety Per Calorie Across the Whole Day

-To eat less and manage your appetite over the long term, you need to find the foods that keep you satisfied throughout the day, every day
+To eat less and manage your appetite over the long term, you need to find the foods that keep you satisfied throughout the day.

 Unfortunately, most studies investigating satiety simplistically measure how much people eat at their next meal, so they only consider short-term satiety.
 This leads to recommendations for low energy density, low fat and often low protein foods packed with heaps of fibre and water.